hasura/ekg-prometheus/Tutorial.md

 can be replaced (reregistered) or removed (deregistered).

 Reregistering metrics in `ekg-core` is implicit.
-If you try to register a metric at a (name, tag set) pair that is already in use by an existing metric, the existing metric will be deregistered and replaced with the new metric.
+If you try to register a metric at a (name, label set) pair that is already in use by an existing metric, the existing metric will be deregistered and replaced with the new metric.

 Deregistering metrics in `ekg-core` is explicit, and is done using **deregistration handles**.
 When you register a set of metrics with